-As at 30 June 2011 the Group has accumulated losses of GEL 28,089 (as at 31 December 2010: GEL 32,692), net income of GEL 4,394 for the six months ended 30 June 2011 (for the six months ended 30 June 2010: net loss of GEL 721) and has negative liquidity gap through one year of GEL 171,404 (31 December 2010: GEL 151,508) in total as disclosed in Note 26.
-The Group has the standby facility from the NBG in the amount of GEL 45,000.
-Additionally new capital was injected into the Group during 2010 and six month ended 30 June 2011 (Note 28).
-For six months ended 30 June 2011 Fitch Ratings assigned the Bank a Long-Term Foreign Currency Issuer Default Rating (IDR) of 'B', Short-term IDR of 'B', Individual Rating of 'D/E', Support Rating of '4' and Support Rating Floor of 'B'.
-According to Fitch Ratings, the Bank's Outlook for the Long-term IDR is Stable.
-The Group's management believes that these factors indicate that there is no existence of material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern.
-Based on its assessment, the Group's management believes that it has adequate resources, is able to improve liquidity, and is taking appropriate measures to continue as a going concern, and that the preparation of the consolidated financial statements on a going concern basis is appropriate.
+As at 31 December 2011, the Group has accumulated losses of GEL 24,504 (2010: accumulated losses of GEL 32,692), net income of GEL 7,638 for the year ended 31 December 2011 (2010: GEL 4,729) and has negative liquidity gap through one year of GEL 188,130 (2010: GEL 151,508) in total as disclosed in Note 27.
+2011 has been the second year of the turnaround for the Group after it has been acquired in 2009 and has generated net income of GEL 7,638 during 2011.
+The Group has a standby facility from the NBG in the amount of GEL 45,000 to be drawn down until 28 July 2012 and maturing in equal monthly installments on 28 July 2013.
+In 2011, Fitch Ratings assigned the Bank a Long-Term Foreign Currency Issuer Default Rating (IDR) of 'B', Short-term IDR of 'B', Individual Rating of 'D/E', Support Rating of '4' and Support Rating Floor of 'B'.
+The Outlook for the Long-term IDR of 'B', Individual Rating of 'D/E', Support Rating of '4' and Support Rating Floor of 'B'.
+The Outlook for the Long-term IDR of 'B', Individual Rating of 'D/E', support Rating of '4' and Support Rating Floor of 'B'.
+The Outlook for the Long-term IDR of 'B', Individual Rating of 'D/E', support Rating of '4' and Support Rating Floor of 'B'.
+The Outlook for the Long-term IDR of 'B', Individual Rating of 'D/E', support Rating of 'a' and Support Rating Floor of 'B'.
+The Outlook for the Long-term IDR of 'B', Individual Rating of 'D/E', support Rating of 'a' and Support Rating Floor of 'B'.
+The Outlook for the Long-term IDR is Stable).
+The Group's management believes that these conditions do not indicate the existence of material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern.
+Based on its assessment, the Group's management believes that it has adequate resources, is able to improve liquidity, and is taking appropriate measures, to continue as a going concern, and that the preparation of the consolidated financial statements on going concern basis is appropriate.